keith-turner/ecoji/README.md

 # Ecoji 🏣🔉🦐🩻

 **WARNING :** This branch contains a work in progress version of Ecoji V2.
 Any data encoded using this branch may not be compatible with the final version of Ecoji V2.

 Ecoji encodes data using 1024 [emojis][emoji].
-This repository contains the canonical implementation of the [Ecoji standard](docs/encoding.md) using Go.
-Version 2 of the Ecoji standard was release in 2021 with an improved set of emojis.
+This repository contains the canonical implementation of the [Ecoji standard](docs/encoding.md) written in [Go](https://go.dev).
+Version 2 of the Ecoji standard was released in 2022 with an improved set of emojis.

 Visit [ecoji.io](https://ecoji.io) to try Ecoji in your browser.

 ## Installing

 | Platform | Install |